litl/leeroy/README.md

 # GITHUB_USER = "octocat"
 # GITHUB_PASSWORD = ""

+# GitHub build context
+GITHUB_CONTEXT = "leeroy/jenkins"

 # Jenkins configuration
 # JENKINS_USER and JENKINS_PASSWORD assume you're using basic HTTP
 # authentication, not Jenkins's built in auth system.
+# JENKINS_BUILD_TOKEN can be used with the "Trigger builds remotely"
+# build trigger configuration
 JENKINS_URL = "https://jenkins.example.com"
-JENKINS_USER = "hudson"
+JENKINS_USER = ""
 JENKINS_PASSWORD = ""
+JENKINS_BUILD_TOKEN = None

 # Whether a Jenkins job is created for each commit in a pull request,
 # or only one for the last one.
 # What commits to build in a pull request.
 There are three options:
 # 'ALL': build all commits in the pull request.
 # 'LAST': build only the last commit in the pull request.
-# 'NEW': build only commits that don't already have a commit status set. (default)
+# 'NEW': build only commits that don't already have a commit status set.
+#        (default)
 BUILD_COMMITS = 'NEW'

 # A list of dicts containing configuration for each GitHub repository &